StanfordAHA/CGRAFlowDoc/bsbuilder/bsbuilder.md

 # Introduction to BSB format

-`bsb` (bitstream-builder format) files are emitted by `cgra_pnr` and serpent (an alternative brute-force/greedy PnR tool). `bsb` files are used by the `bsbuilder` tool to produce CGRA configuration bitstreams.
+`bsb` (bitstream-builder format) files are emitted by `cgra_pnr.` `bsb` files are used by the `bsbuilder` tool to produce CGRA configuration bitstreams.
+In general, like most assembly languages, one line of bsb compiles into exactly one CGRA machine instruction (or sometimes just a single field within the instruction).

-There are several sections in the `bsb` files:
+There are several sections in `bsb` files, including

 + Placement
 + IO